MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-resources-faq.md

 ### My endpoint query returned unexpected results.
 What should I do?

 Unexpected query prediction results are based on the state of the published model.
-To correct the model, you may need to need to change the model, train, and publish again.
+To correct the model, you may need to change the model, train, and publish again.

 Correcting the model starts with [active learning](luis-how-to-review-endoint-utt.md).